peterhinch/micropython-micro-gui/README.md

  defined, screen.
  * `back(cls)` Restore previous screen.

-These are uncommon:__
+These are uncommon:
  * `shutdown(cls)` Clear the screen and shut down the GUI.
 Normally done by a `CloseButton` instance.
  * `show(cls, force)`.
 This causes the screen to be redrawn.
 If `force` is `False` unchanged widgets are not refreshed.
 If `True`, all visible widgets are re-drawn.
 Explicit calls to this should never be needed.

-See `demos/plot.py` for an example of multi-screen design.
+See `demos/plot.py` for an example of multi-screen design, or `screen_change.py` for a minimal example demostrating the coding technique.

 ###### [Contents](./README.md#0-contents)